What Is A Startup Accelerator and Should You Apply to One?

 With an accelerator, you gain access to best-in-class mentors and industry leaders who work with you to iron out many of the early kinks in the process of getting a startup off the ground, be it with technology, go-to-market, or other aspects.
 This helps set you up for early success, bypassing many minefields that cause startups to fail.

-At the end of an accelerator batch or cohort, the enrolled startups pitch their updated products and positioning to investors, giving them a platform to fundraise.
-The now-iconic YC Demo Day gives investors direct access to the best and brightest of startups that complete the accelerator program.
+At the end of an accelerator batch or cohort, the enrolled startups pitch their updated products and positioning to VCs and other investors, giving them a platform to fundraise.
+The now-iconic YC Demo Day gives investors direct access to the best and brightest of the entrepreneurs who complete the accelerator program.

 Seed funding or access to sources of funding is also often a part of the accelerator deal.
-In return, most accelerators also take company equity in exchange for participation.
+In return for their seed investment (or pre-seed investment), most accelerators take company equity.
 This is typically anywhere between 4% and 10%.

 For a startup, there is a significant upside to participating in a top-notch accelerator program.
 As the name suggests, it helps accelerate your company’s growth, and take part in an intensive, immersive style of learning.